oresat/oresat-testing/rubidium-oscillator/readme.md

 * eagle:  Breakout board used to connect to pin header as described in table 1-1 on page 23.
 * Manufacturers reference manual:
 *

+### Breakout Board

+The SA.22c provides a Samtec 2.00 mm 2x9 socket for mating with the Samtec header [TMMH-109-01-G-DV-ES-A](https://www.samtec.com/products/tmmh-109-01-g-dv-es-a).
+The breakout board provides these features:

+* Phoenix connectors for power (up to 14 AWG), UART, and analog in and outs (up to 20 AWG)
+  * Power: 15V, 5V, and grounds
+  * UART: in, out, and ground
+  * Analog in: Frequency control and ground
+    * 0 to 5V range for 2E-12 incremental frequency adjustment
+  * Analog out: Lock and service indicators and grounds
+    * Ready for driving LEDs!
+    * Lock (green LED): indicates when the internal voltage controlled crystal oscillator (VCXO) is locked to the atomic transition
+    * Service (red LED): indicates when internal operating parameters are near the end of their tuning or adjustment range; see pg.
+30 for details
+* SMA (female) connectors for RF
+  * RF out: ACMOS - 10 MHz
+  * 1 PPS: in and out

+Note: Lock and service outputs on the SA.22c are active low.
+The breakout board inverts these and is ready to drive low voltage LEDs or lamps using a [p-channel MOSFET](https://www.digikey.com/product-detail/en/diodes-incorporated/ZXMP10A13FTA/ZXMP10A13FCT-ND/560670).
+Resistors R1 and R2 have been chosen to drive a standard green and red LEDs with 3 mA.